jasonlvhit/quick-flask/README.md

 ```

 copyright: (c) 2014 by Jason Lyu.

-  license: Apache 2.0, see LICENSE for more details.
+Have fun!